 Take inspiration from this tablescaping, and use our step-by-step guide to achieve your desired look.

 How to set a Christmas table step by step

-Rosie Ward, creative director of Ward & Co Interiors (opens in new tab) designed this elegant setting.
-She says: ‘For this particular table we wanted red to be the standout color and to make the flowers the focal point with soft gold tones supporting it.
+Rosie Ward, creative director of Ward & Co Interiors (opens in new tab) designed this elegant setting below and offers advice on how to set a Christmas table.
+She says, ‘For this particular table we wanted red to be the standout color and to make the flowers the focal point with soft gold tones supporting it.
 It was important to consider the exact tone of gold to complement the red – it shouldn’t be a yellow-toned gold as this can look too dominant.

 ‘As you can see, the central space in this tablescape is the only element of red so it really stands out and “pops”, drawing your attention, and is balanced perfectly with the gold mats and cutlery which surround it.’